For the media

 We share information regarding serious incidents with the media as soon as possible, and we will do our best to provide you with updates as releasable information becomes available to us.

-Follow our official X feeds for the latest information:
+Follow our official social feeds for the latest service information:

 Information about incidents and service disruptions is also available on the Alerts and Advisories page.